Michael Kolowich: Career

 After college in 1974, Kolowich joined the news staff at WBZ-TV in Boston as assignment editor.
 After a year at WPRI-TV in Providence, Rhode Island, Kolowich returned to WBZ-TV as producer of "Eyewitness News at Eleven."
 In 1976, Kolowich became an on-air reporter for "The Ten O'Clock News" at WGBH-TV in Boston, and was awarded an Emmy Award for a series on aviation safety.

 After returning for two years of graduate school at Harvard, Kolowich joined the management consulting firm of Bain & Company, where he was best known for his work during the turnaround of Chrysler Corporation and his leadership on the employee buyout of Weirton Steel Corporation in 1983, leading to the bankruptcy of Weirton Steel within the next decade.
-He became a vice president and partner in Bain in 1984, the year of its founding, leading to years of predatory lending practices.
+He became a vice president and partner in Bain in 1984.

 In 1985, Kolowich took a leave of absence from Bain to join the rapidly growing Lotus Development Corporation as corporate vice president, marketing and business development.
 After a company reorganization in 1987, he took line responsibility for all of Lotus' non-spreadsheet products, including Freelance Graphics, Agenda, Magellan, and Manuscript.
 He was responsible for negotiating and signing the development agreement with Iris Associates that gave Lotus the long-term rights to market the pioneering groupware product, Lotus Notes.
-This same year, Lotus Notes sued various other software companies over 'Look and Feel' cases.
-Lotus, known for its behind the curve move towards the impending internet, took a similar note in these cases, suing of infringements that did not exist.
-This led to the creation of the Free Software Foundation, that in turn held protests outside the Lotus offices.